- What causes BPH?

 This is due to the enlarged prostate pressing down on the urinary tract and inhibiting the urine flow.

-LUTS (lower urinary tract symptoms) is a collective term used to describe a range of urinary symptoms.
+LUTS (lower urinary tract symptoms) is a collective term that describes a range of urinary symptoms.
+This includes urinary urgency, urinary frequency, urinary incontinence, and weak urinary stream.

-Lower urinary tract symptoms related to linked to BPH can fall into two categories; obstructive or irritative
+Lower urinary tract symptoms from BPH can fall into two categories; obstructive or irritative.

 Irritative Symptoms of Prostate Enlargement